When I began creating the list of top best finance courses in India, I thought of keeping the big daddy i.e., the MBA in Finance out of the list.

 However, if you choose to pursue this course there is one piece of advice: Start early

 7. The Certified Financial Planner

-You can consider the certified financial planner to be like the general practitioner MBBS.
+You can consider the certified financial planner to be like the general practitioner MBBS in India.

-You as a CFP would be sought after in banks, wealth management companies, insurance companies, mutual fund and other financial intermediaries.
+You as a CFP would be sought after in banks, wealth management companies, insurance companies, mutual funds, and other financial intermediaries.

-In India, there is a dearth of good financial planners.
+In India, there is a shortage of good financial planners.
 As per some market estimates, India needs close to 50,000 financial planners, and not even 10% has been met.